meeeejin/SWE3033-F2021/week-5/README.md

 1. `cal-free-space-from-ibd`: calculate the free space of each page from the *.ibd* file
 2. `cal-free-space-percentile-from-parsed-file`: calculate the space percentile from the parsed file.

-Use the appropriate file according to the database page size you are using.
-For example, if you are using 4K page size, use `cal-free-space-from-ibd-4k` and `cal-free-space-percentile-from-parsed-file-4k`.
+Use the appropriate file according to the database page size you use.
+For example, if you use 4K page size, use `cal-free-space-from-ibd-4k` and `cal-free-space-percentile-from-parsed-file-4k`.

 ### 3. Check the space utilization before the TPC-C benchmark